timothy-huang/DevConnector/README.md

 # DevConnector

-DevConnector is a full-stack application with the following features:
+DevConnector is a full-stack web application with the following features:
 - Complete authentication flow using JWT tokens with validation and alerts
 - Profiles (Create and View) with form validation and alerts
   - Education